Woolwich Cricket Club: Royal Artillery Cricket Club (RACC)

-It is possible that Woolwich CC was merged into the RACC or alternatively that it disbanded after the RACC took full possession of Barrack Field.
-According to its own website, RACC first played cricket in 1765, having been started as a private club by Royal Artillery officers.
+It is possible that Woolwich Cricket Club was eventually merged into the Royal Artillery Cricket Club (RACC), or alternatively that it disbanded after the RACC took full possession of Barrack Field.
+According to its own website, RACC first took part in cricket matches in 1765, having been started as a private club by Royal Artillery officers.
 It was formally constituted as a regimental club as late as 1906.
-On 8 June 1818, RACC became the first services team to be granted a match against MCC at Lord's.
-A week later, RACC played MCC at Barrack Field in a match that was tied.
+The RACC team now plays at the Sharp Cricket Ground in Larkhill Garrison.

-On 21–23 August 1862, RACC hosted the All-England Eleven (AEE) in an odds match.
+On 21–23 August 1862, RACC hosted the All England Eleven (AEE) in an odds match.
 The venue is given as Woolwich Common, not Barrack Field.
-RACC had 22 players but still lost by 6 wickets to a team captained by George Parr and including great players John Jackson, H. H. Stephenson, Ned Willsher and Tom Hayward senior.
+RACC had 22 players but still lost by 6 wickets to a team captained by George Parr, and including Tom Hayward Sr, John Jackson, H. H. Stephenson, and Ned Willsher.